 Jeremiah Ray is an interdisciplinary artist and writer based in coastal Maine.
 He holds an MFA from the School of the Art Institute of Chicago.

-Jeremiah’s visual artwork mirrors his life, reflecting an ongoing journey of exploration and discovery.
-During his formative years, he traveled extensively, immersing himself in various languages and cultures to satisfy his thirst for adventure and to gain a deeper understanding of himself.
+Jeremiah’s visual artwork reflects his life, showcasing his continuous journey of exploration and discovery.
+Throughout his formative years, he traveled extensively, immersing himself in different languages and cultures to quench his thirst for adventure and deepen his self-understanding.

-Jeremiah completed his MFA in studio art with one clear intention: to teach.
-He wanted to help others discover and refine their unique, personal artistic language.
-He has always believed that art goes beyond verbal communication.
-Finding one’s voice in a specific medium and using it to express nonverbal messages is both the greatest challenge and the most powerful skill an artist can possess.
+Jeremiah completed his MFA in studio art with a clear intention: to teach.
+He aims to help others discover and refine their unique artistic voices.
+He believes that art transcends verbal communication.
+Finding one’s voice in a specific medium and using it to convey nonverbal messages represents both the greatest challenge and the most powerful skill an artist can possess.

-In 2016, Jeremiah was diagnosed with advanced testicular cancer, which drastically changed his perspective on both visual and written art.
-This experience solidified his belief that art is a universal language.
-Confronted with the emotional burden of his diagnosis, Jeremiah became increasingly aware that he often struggled to find the right words to understand and share his experiences fully.
-During this challenging time in his life, he committed himself to answering two core questions: What does it mean to be vulnerable?
+In 2016, Jeremiah was diagnosed with advanced testicular cancer, which profoundly changed his perspective on both visual and written art.
+This experience reinforced his belief that art is a universal language.
+Faced with the emotional burden of his diagnosis, Jeremiah became increasingly aware of his struggle to find the right words to fully understand and share his experiences.
+During this challenging time, he committed himself to answering two fundamental questions: What does it mean to be vulnerable?
 And how can I communicate this vulnerability to others?

 With these questions in mind, he has embarked on a journey of healing and self-discovery.